Piketty or Marx? Capital in the Twenty-first century: a fundamental criticism Part 5 (last)

 “The industrial cycle is of such a nature that the same circuit must periodically reproduce itself, once the first impulse has been given.
 During a period of slack, production sinks below the level, which it had attained in the preceding cycle and for which the technical basis has now been laid.
 During prosperity — the middle period — it continues to develop on this basis.
 In the period of over-production and swindle, it strains the productive forces to the utmost, until it exceeds the capitalistic limits of the production process.”

-Production runs into a barrier of realization: commodities are produced on an ever-expanding scale, but the profit margins continue to slide.
+In some sequences, production runs into a barrier of realization: commodities are produced on an ever-expanding scale, but the profit margins continue to slide.
 We must remember that the fundamental drive of capital is self-expansion.
 As this possibility fades, capital itself approaches its failure.
 There is downward pressure on wages as capitalists seek to recapture returns on investment.
-There is growing unemployment as more workers become redundant.
-Workers fortunate enough to hold on to their jobs face worsening job conditions and lower wages as the bosses continue to keep cutting production costs.
-The falling profit rate produces repetitive crises, which are partly resolved by waves of bankruptcies and junking of outmoded capital equipment.
-Crisis are partly “resolved” by an expansion of consumer credit.
-These economic processes and their political counterparts have come to be known as “kicking the can down the road.”
+But what are the potentials that exist at any given point?
+The preconditions for acceleration or deceleration depend on the whole previous trajectory.

 “If the rate of profit falls, there follows, on the one hand, an exertion of capital in order that the individual capitalists, through improved methods, etc., may depress the value of their individual commodity below the social average value and thereby realise an extra profit at the prevailing market-price.
 On the other hand, there appears swindling and a general promotion of swindling by recourse to frenzied ventures with new methods of production, new investments of capital, new adventures, all for the sake of securing a shred of extra profit which is independent of the general average and rises above it.”
-(Capital, vol. 3, chap.
-15)

 Tax the rich!

-Tax the rich!
 In the conclusion to the book Piketty recommends a progressive capital tax on the wealthy as the best response to rising income inequality.
 He says (p.
 665):

 In this section Piketty is referring to a tax not on incomes but on assets, or property, to include all assets, not just real estate.
 The taxes on assets will not be easy to implement since governments at the present time receive most of their income from levying taxes on income (with additional sources of tax revenue from corporate taxes, real estate taxes, etc.).
-But, given all the “difficulties” in estimating annual incomes of the superrich, especially since the IRS has to rely on the reports sent in by the tax “experts” hired by family foundations, we can imagine how tough it would be if the IRS had to shift to a system whereby taxes would be levied on the total assets of these families.
-(In saying this, we admit that we are hypothesizing about some taxation system that has no real existence outside of Piketty’s extravagant dreams.)
-In any case, Piketty makes another recommendation with respect to the taxation of annual incomes.
+But, given all the “difficulties” in estimating annual incomes of the superrich, especially since the Internal Revenue Service has to rely on the reports sent in by the tax “experts” hired by family foundations.

 Piketty continues (p.
 660):